Now more than ever, we are facing changes that may be hard to swallow.

 3. Do your best to stay in the present

 It is easy to begin catastrophizing the situation and immediately imagining the worst-case scenario.
-For example, if your dog is lost, you may immediately think he has run into the road, been hit by a car, and you will never see him again.
+For example, if your dog is lost, you may immediately think they have run into the road, been hit by a car, and you will never see them again.
 The reality is that your dog is missing.
 If you engage in catastrophizing, you often become paralyzed because you may get upset and feel overwhelmed, hindering your ability to do anything to help.
 If you remain focused on the reality, you can go into problem solving mode.
 If you are able to stay calm, you can look at the situation for what it is.

 4. Acknowledge that things are changing